Wednesday, May 21, 2014

 Asian Style Balsamic Glazed Drumsticks

 These Asian inspired drumsticks would also be great using chicken thighs or wings.
-We suggest serving with steamed vegetables to make a complete low fat meal.
+We suggest serving with steamed vegetables and rice to make a complete low fat meal.
 You can drizzle the remaining glaze over the vegetables, or over rice.

 ingredients: